mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 \bigskip

 For data analysis purposes, Python, R/Rstudio and Tableau were all used.
 R was utilised in the initial exploratory data analysis phase in conjunction with Tableau, to visualise the dataset and to observe any obvious trends in the energy data.
 Tableau was especially useful in visualisation as it allowed the segmentation of days, times and months to be easily discerned in reference to energy demand.
 The main software used for the electricity demand modelling was Python.
-It was also used to clean, transform, and replace missing values in the supplied data and for merging separate datasets. including the final LSTM model which was constructed.
+It was also used to clean, transform, and replace missing values in the supplied data and for merging separate datasets including the final LSTM model which was constructed.

 \bigskip